hedge-dev/UnleashedRecomp/README.md

 **Do not install mods by modifying the game data**.
 Use [Hedge Mod Manager](https://github.com/thesupersonic16/HedgeModManager) instead.
 You will not get support for modifying your game files directly.

 > [!WARNING]
-> Unleashed Mod Manager is not recommended for use with Unleashed Recompiled.
+> Unleashed Mod Manager is not recommended for use with Unleashed Recompiled, as it can make permanent changes to your game files.

 ### How can I force the game to run the installation again?